Akashdeep714/leetcode-solutions/solutions/0009-palindrome-number/README.md

 ## 🎯 Key Takeaway

-Modulo and integer division are enough to inspect and reverse digits without converting the number to a string.
+Digits of a base-10 integer can be processed from right to left using modulo (`% 10`) to extract the last digit and integer division (`/ 10`) to drop it, avoiding string conversion.

 ---